terrybu/TBVideoSplashScreen/README.md

 This library is for any iOS Developer who wants to display a video as the splash screen instead of a boring static launch image.

-In your AppDelegate.swift, import TBVideoSplashScreen and follow below code in didFinishLaunchingWithOptions
+In your AppDelegate.swift, import TBVideoSplashScreen and follow below code in didFinishLaunchingWithOptions.
+The launch image you pass to makeAndPlayVideoSplashScreen is there for the best visual experience.
+Get the first frame of your video as a static image and set it as that image.
+While your video loads, that launch image will be the first thing shown to the user, giving the illusion that videoloading is slightly faster

     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
         // Override point for customization after application launch.